framinosona/Plugin.BaseTypeExtensions/Plugin.BaseTypeExtensions.Docs/index.md

 # Plugin.BaseTypeExtensions

-Welcome to **Plugin.BaseTypeExtensions*### 🚀 Advanced Utilities
-- **EnumExtensions** - Enum manipulation and flag operations | <xref:Plugin.BaseTypeExtensions.EnumExtensions>
-- **ComparableExtensions** - Generic comparison utilities | <xref:Plugin.BaseTypeExtensions.ComparableExtensions>
-- **TaskCompletionSourceExtensions** - Enhanced TaskCompletionSource operations | <xref:Plugin.BaseTypeExtensions.TaskCompletionSourceExtensions>a comprehensive .NET 9 library that provides powerful extension methods for base types, designed to enhance your development experience with clean, intuitive, and performance-optimized code.
+Welcome to **Plugin.BaseTypeExtensions**, a comprehensive .NET 9 library that provides powerful extension methods for base types, designed to enhance your development experience with clean, intuitive, and performance-optimized code.

 ## 🚀 Overview